-Figure 4.
+Figure 3.
 Image of the Total Magnetic Intensity from airborne magnetic data over the Mulga Tank Dunite (white outline) showing:

-- 1. the location and modelled geometry of all seven of the priority EM targets; - 2. the nickel-in-soil geochemistry contours at greater than 800 ppb; and - 3. the copper in soil geochemistry contour at greater than 3,000 ppb to the south west coincident with Conductor 4.
+- 1. the location and modelled geometry of the five EM targets drilled; - 2. best assay results; - 3. the nickel-in-soil geochemistry contours at greater than 800 ppb; and - 4. the copper in soil geochemistry contour at greater than 3,000 ppb to the south west coincident with Conductor 4.